Klortiz/cse15l-lab-reports/lab3.md

 Besides the well-known `-name` command-line option, the `find` command-line has A LOT more options to offer.
 Here are four of them:

 `1) find -empty`
 According to [*GeeksForGeeks*](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/#:~:text=4.-,Search%20for%20empty%20files%20and%20directories.,-%24%20find%20./GFG%20%2Dempty), the `-empty` command-line option searches for all empty files AND directories.
-This is extremely useful to maintain your directories organized and less overwhelming to the users.
+This is extremely useful to maintain your directories well organized and less overwhelming to the users.

 Here's how it works (Syntax):
 To find an empty file among all the files of all directories and sub-directories, you simply: